xeraa/microservice-monitoring/readme.md

 ## Todo

-* MongoDB or MySQL on the backend with TCP Heartbeat monitoring
+* MySQL on the backend with TCP Heartbeat monitoring
 * Docker
 * Fix Metricbeat for HTTP /metrics
 * Improve traced methods and add async